 Keeping all of this information in one place so it’s easily accessible at a moment's notice is a life saver!

-Here’s a screengrab of my website project showing that I have areas named “Important Info” and “Resources and Links”, this is where I keep such info like HEX codes, links I need for clients, code I use often, etc.
+Above is a screengrab of my website project showing areas named “Important Info” and “Resources and Links”, this is where I keep such info like HEX codes, links I need for clients, code I use often, etc.

-These areas (“Important Info” and “Resources and Links”) are almost always the first sections in every project I create in Asana.
+These areas (“Important Info” and “Resources and Links”) are almost always the first sections in every project I create in Asana, so I have that specific info easily accessible at all times.

-It's a safe bet that pretty much every area of my business requires resources I need repeatedly, so this is recreating these areas over and over in Asana so I can find them in an instant is a must.
+It's a safe bet that pretty much every area of my business requires resources I need repeatedly, repeating these areas in Asana allows me the ability to find them in an instant.
+Which is a must.

 Examples of items or resources you may need continually are: product descriptions, email templates, images, documents, links, resources, and on and on.